Russ Harvey Consulting - Computer and Internet Services

 Rupa Subramanya, The Free Press

-The Freedom Convoy is an Example of Overreach
+The Freedom Convoy — Government Overreach

 A primary example is the use of the Emergencies Act during the 2022 Freedom Convoy.
 Courts later ruled that the Emergencies Act was unjustified yet the government continues to appeal that decision and persecute those involved.

 The Freedom Convoy's challenges to our government's authority resulted in Tamara Lich and Chris Barber charged with mischief, a charge that seldom saw any jail time for environmental protestors or anyone else in Canada, never mind the Prosecution asking for seven or eight years.
+Compare this to the disruptive and noisy anti-Israeli protests on streets in cities across Canada which have been ignored since the slaughter of over 1200 Jews on October 7, 2023.

 The federal court decision of Justice Heather Perkins-McVey sentenced [Tamara Lich] to an 18-month conditional sentence (74 days credit for time served, 12 months house arrest, allowed out once per week for five hours) and [Chris Barber] to an 18-month conditional sentence (13 months house arrest), ending a long battle of legal uncertainty and government overreach.